JennEYoon/learn-mldl/README.md

+Prepare to merge this repo with **Deep-Learning** repo - with histories.
+Folders moved out or repo and saved locally.
+10/28/2020  Jennifer Yoon

 ## Learning Python, ML (machine learning) and DL (deep learning)

 My goal is to document my progress at learning Python ML and DL on a GitHub repo.